Metropolitan Life Insurance Company Tower: Interior

+The lobby of One Madison Avenue was combined with that of the clock tower when the east wing was originally constructed.
+It consists of floors and walls made of white marble and darker-marble accents, as well as a sheet rock ceiling with lighting panels, and stainless-steel doors and trim.
+Above the lobby are the office floors, which contain sheet rock walls and dropped ceilings; around the elevator lobbies, the floors are made of terrazzo tiles, and the walls contain a travertine veneer.
+The lowest six floors were served mainly by escalators, and the upper floors were served by elevators.
+There was also wood paneling on the walls near the executive offices.
+A replica of the original home office's board room was built on the 11th floor of the east wing, and featured mahogany wainscoting, a coffered ceiling, and leather covering the walls.
+Following the 2020s renovation, a 7000 ft2 tenant area called the Commons was built across the lobby and basement spaces, and a 350-seat auditorium was built on the lower floors.

+When the glass addition was completed, it contained a 15000 ft2 food market, and a 9000 ft2 tenants' lounge and fitness center.
+The annex's anchor tenant, IBM, installed a wave-shaped light fixture in the lobby, as well as a blue bar and a technology center on the second floor.
+The ground floor contains La Tête d'Or, a 13500 ft2 restaurant designed by Rockwell in the Art Deco style.
+There is also a rooftop terrace measuring 11000 ft2 and various gardens measuring about 1 acre.
+The rooftop terrace was designed by David Rockwell.
+Another terrace, measuring 25000 ft2, is reserved for the building's anchor tenant.

 Original home office

 The original home office occupied what is now the east wing.
 The section facing 23rd Street was 11 stories tall and the section on 24th Street was 12 stories tall, with a total height of 165 ft.
 Designed by Napoleon LeBrun, it contained Italian Renaissance motifs along the entire facade.
 The home office was erected in multiple sections, with the 23rd Street side being completed first.

 Facade

 The tower and home office originally had a facade of ashlar on the first story, and an elaborate arcade of columns and pilasters on the second and third stories.
 The main entrance along Madison Avenue, as well as 150 ft of the 23rd Street facade, contained slightly projecting columns, which created porticoes.
 Similar to the original design of the tower, the original home office had a large cornice above the fourth floor and smaller cornices above the second and fifth floors.
 On the fourth through ninth floors, the facade was arranged with deeply molded and decorated reveals, as well as carved mullions.
 These elements were arranged to form an arched arcade, which extended through the ninth floor; the windows were located in slightly recessed bays between each arch.